Nautanki Saala!: Soundtrack

-The soundtrack for the film is romantic, lively and situational.
-Various music composers have made compositions in the album, including Falak, Mikey McCleary, Rashid Khan.
+The soundtrack for the film is composed by Falak Shabir, Ayushmann Khurana, Rochak Kohli, Mikey McCleary, and Rashid Khan, with Anand–Milind and Laxmikant–Pyarelal being credited for the recreations of "Dhak Dhak" and "So Gaya Yeh Jahan" from Beta and Tezaab, respectively.

 Post Khurana's successful singing debut in Vicky Donor, Bhushan Kumar and Rohan Sippy decided on making Khurana sing in this movie as well.
-Ayushmann has sung two songs in the movie that are romantic, youthful and connect well with the audience.
-After Paani Da Rang, Ayushmann Khurana captures the audience with his Saadi Galli Aaja and Tu Hi Tu in Nautanki Saala!
+Ayushmann has sung two songs, Saadi Galli Aaja and Tu Hi Tu, in the movie.

-Bhushan Kumar gave the rights of "Dhak Dhak" (Beta) song to be reinvented the used in Nautanki Saala!.
-The song became an instant hit thus connecting highly with the audience and topping the music charts.

-Song "So Gaya Yeh Jahan" is a remake version from Tezaab's Soundtrack

-Reception

-The soundtrack got a positive critical reception.
-Well-known music critic Sumit Sharma of Gomolo & DJMaza stated, "The soundtrack is truly noteworthy and a commixture of delightful melodies, sumptuous & scrumptious tracks and some Oaky Chartbusters.
-It's a Tuneful Soundtrack Of Musical Nautanki." and gave the album a rating of 4.5/5.
-Goku! of Indibeats!, gave the album a rating of 4/5 saying, "The composers have succeeded in bringing together some smart tracks so rich in melody and so varied in genres with immense repeat quality."

 Release

 Critical reception

-The film received positive reviews from various critics praising the comedy of errors factor and lead actors performances.
-It got an aggregate review score of 3/5 from all sites at reviewbol.com.
-Sukanya Verma for Rediff.com has given 2.5/5 stars and says Nautanki Saala! plot seems better-suited for a sitcom episode.
+The film received generally mixed reviews.
+Sukanya Verma for Rediff.com wrote that the plot of Nautanki Saala! "seems better-suited for a sitcom episode."
 Anupama Chopra on Hindustan Times gave it a rating of 2 and a half saying "Nautanki Saala! has all the ingredients of a peppy, amiable comedy but this soufflé doesn't quite rise."

 Box office

 Nautanki Saala! opened slowly while picked up at evening especially at multiplexes on day one and collected around ₹30 million nett.
 The film raked ₹113 million over its first weekend.
 During its first week, the movie grossed around ₹165 million.